Noah Verhoeven: Club career

 In October 2017, he joined USL side Whitecaps FC 2, as an academy callup.
-He made his professional debut on October 7, 2017 in a 1–1 draw against Real Monarchs SLC, coming on as a substitute in the 74th minute.
+He made his professional debut on October 7, 2017, in a 1–1 draw against Real Monarchs SLC, coming on as a substitute in the 74th minute.

 In March 2018, he joined Fresno FC in the USL, who became the Whitecaps USL affiliate following the disbanding of the Whitecaps second team, signing his first professional contract.
 Later that month, he made his debut for the team.
-On April 18, 2018, he recorded his first assist in a 2-2 draw against the Tulsa Roughnecks.
+On April 18, 2018, he recorded his first assist in a 2–2 draw against the Tulsa Roughnecks.

 In January 2019, he signed with Pacific FC of the Canadian Premier League.
-He made his debut in the club's inaugural match on on April 28, recording an assist against HFX Wanderers FC off of a corner kick.
+He made his debut in the club's inaugural match on April 28, recording an assist against HFX Wanderers FC off of a corner kick.
 In early May 2019, he was named the CPL U23 Player of the Week.
 He was named to the CPL Spring season Best XI, after the first part of the 2019 season.
 In December 2019, he re-signed with the club for the 2020 season.

 In February 2021. he joined York United in the Canadian Premier League.
-He signed a two year contract with a club option for a third season.
+He signed a two-year contract with a club option for a third season.
 In December 2022, Verhoeven's contract option was not picked up by York, ending his time at the club.

 In February 2023, he joined Atlético Ottawa on a two-year contract.
+In February 2024, he extended his contract with Ottawa through the 2025 season and was subsequently loaned to Valour FC for the 2024 season, in a move with Rayane Yesli heading on Ottawa on a permanent deal.